akietorna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner => changes the owner to betty
-4-empty => creates an empty file called hello 5-execute => adds execute priviledge to the hello file
+4-empty => creates an empty file called hello 5-execute => adds execute priviledge to the hello file 6-multiple_premission => adds execute priviledge to owner and group owner and read priviledge to others